-If you don’t already know, taking the IELTS test is a definite must for students pursuing their studies overseas in English-speaking countries.
+If you don’t already know, taking the IELTS test is a definite must for students pursuing their studies overseas in a country where English is not their first language.

-As one of the most important language assessments in the world, IELTS is meant to assess one’s proficiency in the English language and help students enter their dream university and course.
+As one of the most important language assessments in the world, this is meant to assess one’s proficiency in the English language and help students enter their dream university and course.

 With several different parts to the test, it’s understandably common for students to feel stressed and overwhelmed by it all.
-However, that doesn’t make it impossible to ace.
+But that doesn’t make it impossible to ace.

 All you need is ample preparation and these 7 key essential tips to get you into high gear for the IELTS test!